-'''

-zcat bnc.parsetrees.gz | bin/ExtractSpace.sh

---targetdir data/bnc/ --every 10000000
+zcat bnc.parsetrees.gz | bin/ExtractSpace.sh --targetdir data/bnc/ --every 10000000 --plain --spec contextspec_minimal.txt

---plain --spec minimal.txt

-'''

 Having individual target and basis element files for different parametrisations may seem unnecessary.
-However, recall that these files also contain frequencies (computed, for example, by ExtractBasisElements).
-These typically vary between parameterisations and are necessary for computing log likelihoods.

-To enable the extraction of semantic spaces with "raw counts", ExtractSpaces can run without this frequency information, but this is disabled by default as a security measure.
+However, recall that these files also contain frequencies (computed, e.g., by ExtractBasisElements).
+These typically vary between parameterisations and are necessary for computing the log likelihood.
+ExtractSpaces itself can run without this frequency information, but this is disabled by default as a security measure.
 Specify -nofrequencies if you want to enable this mode.